2000 Summer Paralympics: Visual identity

 Despite all the approximation and development in common through the development of shared actions the two events had different visual and corporate identities.
-As some editions before, this led a confusion due the hard differentiation of colour palettes, logos and other secondary characteristics, and led to the creation of different group to develop the Paralympic Look of the Games.
+As some editions before, this led a confusion due to the hard differentiation of colour palettes, logos and other secondary characteristics, and led to the creation of different group to develop the Paralympic Look of the games.
 As the Olympic Games, this group was responsible for providing a decoration, wayfinding and a common mark and identification program for some 20 competition venues, five major non-competition venues, the Sydney Olympic Park (SOP), and the touristic and common places in Sydney and Parramatta.
 However, this group operated on an extremely very smaller budget and different conditions than its Olympic counterpart.
 This led in actions that led to the maximum reuse of several elements that were used during the Olympic Games as they were made by cardboards or another types of recyclable materials.
-However, one day after the Olympics Closing Ceremonies, an audit started to see which each materials were in condition to be reused and could not be discarded.
+However, one day after the Olympics closing ceremonies, an audit started to see which each materials were in condition to be reused and could not be discarded.
 Thus, huge number of plaques and kits of parts could be recovered or kept.
 That those that were discarded were replaced by the Paralympic brand/identity along the specific graphics.
 Thus, those elements in which the "Sydney 2000" brand was used were maintained, with a view to maintaining the festive atmosphere experienced at the Olympic Games and also to demonstrate the common values of the two events.
 The aim was to give the venues a fresh and specific Paralympic identity, while maintaining the atmosphere of festivity and a similar level of presentation as the Olympic Games.